 I will be the only person who will read the journals.
-I expect you to be open, honest and provide constructive feedback about class materials and activities.
+I expect you to be open, honest, and provide constructive feedback about class materials and activities.

-At the beginning of the semester, each student will create a Google Doc and share with me in the Journal assignment in MyCI.
-Each week you will type your entry in this same document in reverse chronological order (most recent entry first).
-Be sure to share document with at least "comments rights".
-Journal entries need to be submitted online weekly before class Only students with 15 weekly entries (at least one per Module) will be awarded full credit.
+At the beginning of the semester, each student will create a Google Doc and share it with me in the Journal assignment in CI Learn Each week, you will type your entry in this same document in reverse chronological order (most recent entry first).
+Be sure to share the document in CI Learn with "comments rights" turn on.
+Journal entries need to be submitted online weekly by Sunday night (11.59 pm).
+Only students with 9 (at least one per Learning Unit) entries will be awarded full credit.
 No partial credit, no late submission